-The majority of the screenings sponsored by the CSUN Cinematheque support the academic mission of the Cinema and Television Arts Department.
-These are provided in conjunction with a class lecture or Q&A. Seating is reserved for those students enrolled in the course.
+The majority of CSUN Cinematheque screenings support the academic mission of the Cinema and Television Arts Department.
+These are provided in conjunction with a lecture or Q&A.

-However, a number of screenings and events are open to the public.
-Those screenings are listed on the PUBLIC SCREENING SCHEDULE.
+Screenings and events are open to the public and are listed on the PUBLIC SCREENING SCHEDULE.

 The Elaine and Alan Armer Screening Room is located in Manzanita Hall, Auditorium Room 100.